 The specific areas of learning.

 Children have opportunities to develop their counting, understanding and number recognition.
-They explore shape, space and measures through play based activities.
+They explore shape, space and measures through child led activities.
 We sing number and action songs using visual clues.
 We also focus on time through awareness of routines and we explore money through shop role play.

 Understanding of the world